Seifenn/store-manager/CONTRIBUTING.md

 ### Contribution guidelines and standards

-Before sending your pull request for [Pull requests · Seifenn/store-manager · GitHub] (https://github.com/Seifenn/store-manager/pulls) , make sure your changes are consistent with the guidelines and follow the TensorFlow coding style.
+Before sending your pull request for [review](https://github.com/Seifenn/store-manager/pulls) , make sure your changes are consistent with the guidelines and follow the TensorFlow coding style.

 #### General guidelines and philosophy for contribution